MADBioLab/JAKSTATModels/README.md

 ### JAKSTATModel_InferredFromBTSWayne.m
 Contains a function JAKSTATModel_InferredFromBTSWayne(parameterValues,plotFlag) with the following arguments:
 - parameterValues - 1x26 array containing the estimated parameter values for the model, expressed as log10(theta).
 For Figure 7B, the corresponding parameter values are found in the file Figure7BParameterValues.mat.
-- plotFlag - string, either 'y' or 'n', indicating whether plots should be generated during computation